On this page:

 Despite this market position, Kromer clearly names a challenge in the podcast:

-This is the context in which ASC is working to strengthen its market presence — with the goal of making brand visibility match the strength of the technology.
+That is the context in which ASC is actively working on its market presence with the ambition that the brand’s visibility matches the strength of its technology.

-Engineering culture alone does not fully explain the success.
-What completes the picture is a clear understanding of what it means to operate at the technological frontier on a sustained basis.
+Company culture alone doesn’t fully explain the success.
+What also comes into play is a clear understanding of what it means to operate at the technological forefront on an ongoing basis.
 Kromer puts it directly:

-"Vital to survival" — not as an exaggeration, but as a precise assessment.
-ASC competes against American billion-dollar corporations that deploy multiples of its resources.
+“Mission-critical” is not as hyperbole, but as a precise assessment.
+ASC competes with American corporations that deploy many times the resources.
 In this competition, there is no middle ground.
-Either you are close enough to the development to help shape it — or you fall behind.
+Either you deliver excellent software and stay close to customers and partners or you fall behind.

-Each of the decisions that follow — the Microsoft partnership, the native cloud approach, the AI integration — is an expression of exactly this mindset.
+Every one of the following company decisions: the Microsoft partnership, the native cloud approach, the AI integration reflects exactly this mindset.

 The Microsoft Decision: What It Means to Get It Right Early